unfoldadmin/django-unfold/docs/installation/quickstart.md

 ## ModelAdmin inheritance

-After installation, it is required that admin classes are going to inherit from custom `unfold.admin.ModelAdmin`.
-The default `django.contrib.admin.ModelAdmin` will not work with Unfold and it will cause unstyles forms and missing functionality.
+After installation, your admin classes must inherit from `unfold.admin.ModelAdmin` instead of the default `django.contrib.admin.ModelAdmin`.
+Using the default admin class will result in unstyled forms and missing Unfold functionality.

 ```python
 # admin.py